damonitor/damo/USAGE.md

 detailed applied regions information.
 It supports more command line options for retrieving status of specific parts.

+### `damo report trace`

+`damo report trace` shows DAMON's trace events in live.
+The user can select what trace events to track, using `--event` option.
+By default, all events are selected.
+It can be useful for low level DAMON turning and investigations.

 ### `damo report access`

 `damo report access` visualizes DAMON's access monitoring result snapshots in